Sensory Innervation of The Dorsum of The Foot

 Extensor Digitorum Brevis

 It’s a small muscle situated on the lateral part of the dorsum of the foot, deep to the tendons of extensor digitorum longus.
 It’s the only muscle on the dorsum of the foot and creates a fleshy swelling anterior to the lateral malleolus.
-The youthful beginner physicians sometime diagnose it as a contusion.
+The young beginner physicians sometime diagnose it as a contusion.

 It originates from the anterior part of the superior surface of calcaneum, medial to the connection of the stalk of inferior extensor retinaculum.